google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 ### Pseudo Random Key

-The Pseudo Random Key (PRK) is the combination of the push subscription's auth secret, the shared secret we just created.
+The Pseudo Random Key (PRK) is the combination of the push subscription's auth secret, and the shared secret we just created.

     const authEncBuff = new Buffer('Content-Encoding: auth\0', 'utf8');
     const prk = hkdf(subscription.keys.auth, sharedSecret, authEncBuff, 32);